 At GeoScan we are always looking for ways to improve safety for both our team and our clients.
-With the biggest risk and expense in the majority of our projects, entering confined spaces such as manholes or vaults poses the greatest risk to workers and costs for our clients.
+With the biggest risk and expense in the majority of our projects being entering confined spaces such as manholes or vaults.

-To remove the need for confined space entry, we at GeoScan Subsurface Surveys use the latest laser scanners to map and document the interior of manholes and vaults without the need to manually enter the space.
+We use the latest laser scans to map and document the interior of manholes and vaults without the need to enter the space.

-Each confined space, on average, takes merely minutes to scan and capture the data required.
-Most manholes are located in roadways so fast data collection is imperative to reduce traffic disruption and subsequently lower project costs.
+Each confined space takes on average only minutes to scan and capture the data required.
+Most manholes are positioned on roadways, so this fast data collection allows reduced traffic disruption therefore lowering costs.

-Workers traditionally entered these spaces to gather measurements and perform condition assessments visually.
+Workers traditionally entered these spaces to gather measurements and perform condition assessments.
 Both these tasks can now be done from the comfort of the office by multiple people and even multiple organizations.
-The added bonus is that the data can be collected periodically over multiple time intervals; the major benefit is allowing for the identification of a vault that is slowly caving in by comparing historic models created.
-Furthermore, the rate of cave in can be analyzed and determined.
-This also works well for monitoring crack development.
+With an added bonus that the data can be collected over time intervals.
+Therefore, a BC Hydro vault that is slowly caving in can be quickly spotted by comparing the models created, leading to accurate cave-in or crack-length rates.

-The applications of this methodology is not just limited to manholes.
-GeoScan has operated in underground reservoirs, crawl spaces and box girders, using similar methodology to meet the client needs.
+The uses are not just limited to manholes.
+We regularly work in underground reservoirs, crawl spaces and box girders, using similar methodology to meet the client needs.

-GeoScan clients are increasing opting to use our 3D laser scanning services for confined spaces due to its speed, safety and the wealth of information available from our final deliverables.
+GeoScan clients are increasingly opting to use our 3D laser scanning services for confined spaces due to its speed, safety and the deliverables available.